Updated: Jul 7

 Roll it over to a plan at the new place of employment

-Roll it over to a traditional IRA.
+Roll it over to a traditional IRA

 There are a few other options (like converting it into a Roth IRA), but these are the most widely used options.

-While a 401(k) is a great asset to utilize, more often than not it is beneficial to roll it over to a Individual Retirement Account (IRA) after parting ways with the company of employment.
+While a 401(k) is a great asset to utilize, more often than not it's beneficial to roll it over to a Individual Retirement Account (IRA) after parting ways with the company of employment.
 With a 401(k) plan, the sponsor usually has just a handful of options for an account owner to pick from.
-Also, internal fees within a 401(k) might be a factor, compared to any fees related with an IRA.
+Also, internal fees within a 401(k) might be a factor, compared to any fees related to an IRA.
 That said, everyone should always do their homework to find out the specifics of their company’s particular 401(k) plan for themselves.
 In addition, when an employee no longer works with the company, they no longer receive the match and can no longer contribute.
 Hence, the rollover to a Traditional IRA affords the opportunity to keep retirement savings consolidated into fewer places.

 Benefits of an IRA